Darklands Trilogy: Towns

-This town is also smaller than Woormra, and is unremarkable, other than being significantly closer to the Darkedge than any other town.

 The Valley

 The valley, also known as Ma's Valley, was a secret valley far away from all other pockets of civilization, and was known only to a select few.
 Its only permanent occupant was Ma, an aging woman who took care of children sent to her.
 Over the years, a number of children were sent there for protection.
 None were ever found and the valley was never discovered.

 Ruins of the Shifting House

-The shifting house is a decaying structure left over from before the shifting.
+Theis is a decaying structure left over from before the shifting.
 It is avoided by most Darklanders.
 It is renowned by most people within the Darklands, for its air of death, destruction and mystery, and because it sits in a circle of ruined, acrid ground.
 The Shifting House is implied to be a former nuclear power station.

-Civilization outside of the Darklands

 Dome Cities

 These were the pinnacle achievement of generations before; eternal containers of society, made of near impervious permacrete and clearcrete, two materials that revolutionized construction, and along with the invention of the Governors (Massive Computers that controlled every aspect of life within the domes) enabled the building of the Dome Cities.
 One of the Dome Cities ('Port') is featured on the cover of 'Skyfall'.